hkroger/ultimatetapankaikki/README.md

 Key bindings
 ------------

-Player 1 and 2 game controls be customized under `OPTIONS -> PLAYER OPTIONS -> DEFINE KEYS 1/2`.
-Other keys are hard-coded.
+Player 1 and 2 game controls can be customized under `OPTIONS -> PLAYER OPTIONS -> DEFINE KEYS 1/2`.

+Game controllers are also supported but buttons need to be configured in options before playing.
+No more than two controllers are recognized at the same time.
+Analog inputs or navigating in menus is not currently supported.

+Other than player keys are hard-coded.

 **Note:** Some Apple keyboards don't have a right ctrl key.
 If you have such a keyboard, you have to change the player 1 shoot key before